 5. Find A Quiet Spot

 While this little section is no secret, I feel like I shouldn’t be telling you to go here so that it remains more of a secret.
-But somebody shared it with me, so I’m doing the same for you.
+But years ago somebody shared it with me, so I’m doing the same for you.
 It’s probably my favorite place to sit in the entire lodge, my absolute favorite little spot.
-By the front door, by the Whispering Canyon Cafe and the front bathrooms, take a walk up the stairs to the second level.
+By the front door, on the side of the Whispering Canyon Cafe and the front bathrooms, take a walk up the stairs to the second level.
 There is a quant little sitting area with a fireplace that allows you some peace and quiet from the crowds in the lobby, but you can still hear enough of the hum of happy vacationers to feel the joy.
 We usually pick up a snack and have a mini-snack-picnic here by the fire.

 6. Send a Text or go Old School – Send a Post Card